March 11, 2021

-Mark’s Text Terminal has ramped up production.
-I continue to plan to use my free time to publish material already in my data warehouse, but also to develop some new documents, especially on English usage, some short literacy exercises based on Barbara Ann Kipfer’s great book The Order of Things, and cross-disciplinary worksheets based on Judith Hochman and Natalie Wexler’s excellent framework from The Writing Revolution.
+I have used my free time over this year not only to to publish material already in my data warehouse, but also to develop some new documents, especially on English usage, some short literacy exercises based on Barbara Ann Kipfer’s great book The Order of Things, and cross-disciplinary worksheets based on Judith Hochman and Natalie Wexler’s excellent framework from The Writing Revolution.
 And as I start to shine a light into the back corners and top shelves of my data warehouse, I find a number of projects I started then, for one reason or another, abandoned.
 For example, I have the framework for a unit on paraphrasing and summarizing that I anticipate with particular pleasure building up into something usable for teaching that important procedural knowledge.

-As I begin the relatively grim business of looking for a job for next year, I notice on the various job search platforms, unsurprisingly, there is demand for people in health care.
+As I peruse them, I notice on the various job search platforms there is demand for workers in health care.
 If you, your students, or anyone else for that matter are thinking of working in health care, you might find this list of Greek word roots used in the health professions to be useful, and perhaps even indispensable (I hope).

 You will notice that the basic structure of this blog alternates posts between a set of documents and a quote of some kind.
 Over time, I have begun to develop these quotes–especially those tagged as readings and research–as assignments themselves.
 Many of these passages are linked to readings outside of Mark’s Text Terminal.
 If you want to use these posts for learning, here is a worksheet template with an extensive list of questions to drive inquiry in them.
 For more on this, see the About Posts & Texts and Taxonomies pages.